Toll Free:

 Corporate websites and eCommerce platforms fail to reflect the latest personalized pricing, credit status, and recommendations optimized for each customer when data separates online profiles from backend systems.

-Poor integration between marketing automation, sales contacts, and support cases allows key customer signals like email engagement, contract renewals, and satisfaction surveys to fall through the cracks unassigned.
+Poor integration between marketing automation, sales contacts, and support cases allows key customer signals like email engagement, contract renewals, and satisfaction surveys to fall through unassigned.

 Limited visibility into complete customer lifetime spending across various product lines, regions, and channels obscures the identification of top enterprise accounts and opportunities for strategic expansions.